-On-ground Education
+On-ground Education (On Campus Delivery)

 The main modality of delivery for the University's programs is through on-ground classes.
-Onground courses are supplemented with online activities using the Moodle platform allowing students to maximize in-person time in the classroom and support collaborative activities that take place remotely.
-Academic terms are scheduled to include 10 sessions over 10 weeks (excluding holidays).
+Onground courses are supplemented with online activities using the Moodle Learning Management System (LMS) allowing students to maximize in-person time in the classroom and support collaborative activities that take place remotely.
+Academic terms are scheduled to include 10 on campus sessions over 11 weeks (this schedule accommodates holidays).